Facilitation as a design act

 - CAST.
 (Ongoing).
 UDL Guidelines.
 CAST.org.
 Core framework for designing flexible learning environments that support variability through multiple means of engagement, representation, and expression.

 - Ok, M. W., et al. (2024).
-The effectiveness of universal design for learning: A systematic review of the literature and meta-analysis.
+The effectiveness of universal design for learning: A systematic review and meta-analysis.
 Cogent Education.
-Evidence-based analysis of UDL's positive impact on inclusive learning outcomes.